 Here at WideOrbit, our clients are sharing similar experiences, noting that advertisers are finding new opportunities in their local markets for advertising tele-health, take-out and delivery services, and supporting small, local businesses in general.

 They’re also noting that health education and non-paid PSA content is on the rise.
 “As over-the-air radio stations have turned to IP-based streaming solutions to broaden their reach during emergency situations, like the terrible Kincaid Fire and recent hurricanes, we’ve been glad to play a role in helping disseminate information.
-The COVID-19 pandemic is no different,” said John Morris, WideOrbit VP, WO Streaming & WO On Demand.
+The COVID-19 pandemic is no different,” said John Morris, former WideOrbit VP, WO Streaming and WO On Demand.
 “We work tirelessly to ensure that our digital broadcast is online 24/7,” he adds, pointing out that we work directly with folks producing and distributing PSAs, as well as with our partners at Airkast, who build the apps to help to ensure the message is received across all mobile devices and smart speakers.

 Given the current situation, radio stations should consider rethinking their strategies to include digital streaming and on-demand delivery in ways that go beyond monetization.
 Equally important is ensuring your station remains connected to your audience, to your community.
 Because even as audiences shift to listening more on mobile and smart speakers, they are staying local.
 They’re listening to their favorite stations more and to large streaming services, like Spotify and Pandora, less.
 Listeners want news and information that is current and relevant to who and where they are.